 Treatment for gum disease depends on the stage of tissue damage or infection.
 Early stages can be treated with deep cleanings, medications and root planing.
 Later stages require more invasive periodontal therapy, which can involve removing diseased gum tissue and oral surgery.

-During dental cleanings at our office in Canton, our dental hygienist will examine your gums for any signs of disease.
+During dental cleanings at our offices in Canton, Byram, and Lucedale, our dental hygienist will examine your gums for any signs of disease.
 If you have gingivitis or gum disease, we can begin a treatment plan to help stop the damage to your teeth and gums.
 Contact us at SmileBuilders, Inc. today to schedule your next dental cleaning and gum exam.